darrylabbate/dotfiles/STYLE.md

 ## Language Rules and Code Formatting

 ### General Rules
+* Shell scripting
+  * sh (dash) is encouraged for global or Linux-only shell scripts.
+  * Bash is acceptable for macOS-only scripts
+    * macOS symlinks `/bin/sh` to Bash v3.2.57
 * Indentation and whitespace
   * 2 spaces.
-Avoid tabs unless necessary.
+  * Avoid tabs unless necessary, such as prefixing Makefile recipes.
 * Line length
-  * 80-100 character maximum encouraged.
+  * 80 character maximum encouraged.
 Not strict.
 * Alignment
   * Alignment for the sake of legibility is strongly encouraged unless functionally inhibitive.
 * Comments
   * Commenting is strongly encouraged for the sake of good documentation.
-Always err on the side of verbosity for comments.
+  * Always err on the side of verbosity for comments.

 ### Bash
 * She-bang